imjjs/CS6366/pelican/content/deliverable3.rst

 :authors: Yi Li
 :summary: deliverable 3

-**Document can be download from** https://imjjs.github.io/cs6366/d3.pdf
+**Document can be downloaded from** https://imjjs.github.io/cs6366/d3.pdf

 **I pledge my honor that I have neither given nor received aid on this work.**